Theoretical Foundations of Conformal Prediction: Label-conditional coverage

 In classification problems, another concept of validity that is stronger than marginal validity is label-conditional coverage.
 This term refers to coverage conditional on the response $Y_{n+1}$, in settings where the response is categorical (and is thus commonly referred to as the `label' of the data point).

-Formally, if $\mathcal Y = \{1,\dots,K\}$, we seek prediction sets $\cC$ such that
+Formally, if $\cY = \{1,\dots,K\}$, we seek prediction sets $\cC$ such that

 for all $y = 1,\dots,K$.
-It turns out that this is tractable with sufficient data, just like for test-conditional coverage in the setting where $|\cX|$ is finite.
-Moreover, the underlying proof of validity closely follows those from the previous two sections (see the unifying result in Theorem~\ref{thm:mondrian-cvg} in the next section).
+We will see that this is tractable with sufficient data, just like for test-conditional coverage in the setting where $|\cX|$ is finite.
+Moreover, the underlying proof of validity closely follows those from the previous two sections.

 We now show how to achieve~\eqref{eq:label-cond-cvg} with a modification of the full conformal algorithm.
 Essentially, we split the data into classes, and then carry out conformal prediction within each class separately.
 However, since we do not know the class of the test data point, to implement this we will need to use a hypothesized test point value $y$ in place of the unknown $Y_{n+1}$.